Skip to main content

 Advertising DisplayKettering86

-The biggest impact was at Cleveland Works (LTV Steel Company) at its Cleveland facility, reporting 2,964 affected workers.
+The most significant filing came from Cleveland Works (LTV Steel Company) at its Cleveland facility, reporting 2,964 affected workers.
 GE Aircraft Engines followed with 500 workers.

 Trend & Outlook